Fychett History, Family Crest & Coats of Arms

-Norman Conquest of England in 1066 brought much change to the island nation, including many immigrants with new names.
-Among these immigrants were the ancestors of the Fychett family, who lived in Essex.
-The name, however, is a reference to Montfitchett in Calvados, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+The Norman Conquest of England in 1066 brought much change to the island nation, including many immigrants with new names.
+Among these immigrants were the ancestors of the Fychett family, who lived in "Monfichet, or Montfiquet, in the arrondissement of Bayeaux, said to be so named from their Scandinavian ancestor. "

 Early Origins of the Fychett family